MakeSoil/Public-Pages/donate.md

 # Donate To MakeSoil

+**Every day, the MakeSoil.org movement is growing - addressing climate change, societal resilience, food system reform, raising ecological consciousness, and much more.**

-**MakeSoil is a U.S. based 501(c)(3) Non-Profit Organization.
-This means that donations are tax-deductible in the US and many other countries.**
+**And we are a non-profit, so we need your support.
+Donations are tax-deductible in the US and many other countries.
+Please give what you can.**

 ## Donate Via Card, PayPal Or Bank Transfer